eckmar-community/eckmar/INSTALLATION.md

+Some required software is constantly updated and changed so you should always look for up-to-date version of software online.
+You do not need to follow this tutorial.
+You can host Nomiac on whatever server or system you want as long as your server meets the requiremnets.

 # Installation

 This is not a copy-paste tutorial.
 Most of this will be simple copy-paste commands that you enter in your VPS.
 I'm writing this tutorial based on Ubuntu 18.04